-Our holiday season here in Medellín officially starts today, Dec.
-1, with El Alumbrado Navideño, the simultaneous city-wide illumination of the millions of Christmas lights.
-In preparation, city and utility company employees have been hanging decorations since August, so the entire city will be ready to flip the switch today.
+Our holiday season here in Medellín officially began Dec.
+3, with El Alumbrado Navideño, the simultaneous city-wide illumination of the millions of Christmas lights.
 The decorations will remain in place until mid-January, which means our holiday celebration lasts a full six weeks.

 Each street branching out from the park led to a different neighborhood, and each neighborhood decorated in a different color theme.
 One area was red and gold, a second blue and green, another green and red, or maybe silver and gold.
 Some of the lights were formed into shapes such as stars, gifts, lanterns, or quarter moons.
 They flashed and shone in rhythms and patterns that dazzled the eye and slowed traffic.

 After we moved to El Poblado, we took a taxi to downtown Medellín to walk along the river and view the most ornate Christmas displays.
 For more than a mile, the river was netted with lights mimicking the blues and greens of an electric ocean.
 On “shore” numerous platforms were transformed into different vignettes, each depicting the theme of personal values that lead to a peaceful world.